Akansha-17/Food-Del-App/README.md

+This Is a Food Delivery App Developed using MERN stack

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.